w4jbm/Z80-and-CP-M/README.md

 # Z80-and-CP-M
-Various small Z80 and CP/M related projects
+Various small Z80 and CP/M related projects.
+Many of these assemble under the Z80ASM assembler from SLR.

 ## CPUTYPE.Z80
 This program assembles and runs under CP/M and will tell you the type of processor (8080, Z80, or Z180) you are running.
 This was originally in a batch of CP/M examples with very little explaination of the logic.
 I created most of the detailed commentary (130 lines vs 55 lines) for my own edification.